Day 10 – Thursday 8th June

 We had a couple of things planned for our final day in Normandy; needless to say they didn’t go as anticipated!

-We were a little later leaving in the morning than we had planned, so, having a visited the Commonwealth graves at Hottot les Bagues on behalf of Muir Findlay and placed some flowers on the grave of his friend, we headed off all the way through France north to the small village of a Esquelbecq to our overnight accommodation at the Brasserie Thiriez which we’d discovered last year.
+We were a little later leaving in the morning than we had planned.
+So, having visited the Commonwealth graves at Hottot les Bagues on behalf of Muir Findlay and placed some flowers on the grave of his friend, we headed off all the way through France north to the small village of a Esquelbecq.
+We were to stay the night at the Brasserie Thiriez which we’d discovered last year.

 Excellent timing at the Brasserie Thiriez

-Our timing was immaculate as we arrived just as a coach party were moving from the brewery tour into the brewery sampling area and so as it would have been rude of us not to join them, we did!!
+Our timing was immaculate.
+As we arrived just as a coach party were moving from the brewery tour into the brewery sampling area.
+So as it would have been rude of us not to join them, we did!!

 Our meal that night was at a traditional French restaurant – La Taverne du Westhoek in the nearby village of Quaëdypre – specialising in local delicacies that had been recommended to us by Marielle from the brewery